ros2/design/articles/ros2_security_contexts.md

 └── permissions.p7s
 ```

-### Pushed unqualified context path
+### Pushed unqualified enclave path

-For single process nodes with unqualified context paths pushed by a namespace, the context directory will subsequently be pushed to the relative sub-folder.
+For single process nodes with unqualified enclave paths pushed by a namespace, the enclave directory will subsequently be pushed to the relative sub-folder.

 ``` xml
 <launch>